“The only trip you will regret is the one you don’t take.” -Unknown

 Lite accessory bags

-In my carry on, I always pack one accessory bag with everything I will want or need in flight.
+In my carry-on, I always pack one accessory bag with everything I will want or need during the flight.
 I always include earbuds and electronics, a power cord, mints and snacks, lip balm, boarding passes, antibacterial wipes, and earplugs if I want to catch a nap.
-I even take my eye drops and hand lotion out of my liquids bag after going through security and pop it into this bag so I have it when the air on the plane is just too dry.
-Just before getting on the plane, I take it out and keep it with me as I store my carry on.
+I even take my eye drops and hand lotion out of my liquids bag after going through security and pop them into this bag so I have it when the air on the plane is just too dry.
+Just before getting on the plane, I take it out and keep it with me as I store my carry-on.
 This ensures that I’m quick to settle into my seat and I have all of my gear ready to fly!